 Because bats rest during the day, they are often unseen by humans.
 Bat detectors can be used to monitor bat sounds that can’t be heard by the human ear.

 If you think there may be bats living on your property or in a nearby park, you can borrow a bat detector and check it out for yourself.
-Bat detectors can be borrowed from the Natural Heritage Team.
-Call Moniqua Nelson-Tunley on (07) 859 2835 for more information.
+Bat detectors can be borrowed free of charge.
+Give us a ring on 0800 800 402 for more information.

 Below are two audio files of the sounds of the bat detectors in action when a bat is nearby.
 The waveform graphs below them show what the sounds 'look like' in our equipment.